Transpiler-Architecture Co-Design to Curb Clifford Costs in Fault-Tolerant Quantum Computing: Design of

 \subsubsection{Compute Block}

-The compute block is primarily designed for qubits undergoing sequences of $\frac{\pi}{4}$ rotations.
+The compute block is optimized for executing long sequences of $\frac{\pi}{4}$-rotation operations.
 In the Clifford-Reduced circuit from Section~\ref{sec:design_clifford_reduction}, there are four types of $\frac{\pi}{4}$ rotations: Z-axis rotations, X-axis rotations, and their inverses.
-The $RZ(\frac{\pi}{4})$ gate, equivalent to the T gate, requires lattice surgery between a magic state qubit and the Z-edge of the target qubit.
-Similarly, the $RX(\frac{\pi}{4})$ gate requires interaction with the X-edge of the target qubit.
+The $Rz(\frac{\pi}{4})$ gate, equivalent to the T gate, requires lattice surgery between a magic state qubit and the Z-edge of the target qubit.
+Similarly, the $Rx(\frac{\pi}{4})$ gate requires interaction with the X-edge of the target qubit.

-As shown in Figure~\ref{fig:compute_block}, the compute block includes a dedicated $\frac{\pi}{4}$ logical qubit site with both its X and Z edges exposed, via ancilla qubits, to the state distillation block.
-These edges can be selectively activated based on the required operation.
-During state injection, a regular $\frac{\pi}{4}$ rotation is applied half of the time, and its inverse is applied the other half.
-Such operations can be corrected to the desired rotation using Pauli corrections, which are efficient and cost-free to implement.
-A compute block takes 4 logical tiles - two for the $\frac{\pi}{4}$ size plus 2 ancilla tiles
+As shown in Figure~\ref{fig:compute_block}, each compute block includes a \(\pi/4\) logical qubit site with X and Z edges exposed through ancilla tiles connected to the state distillation block.
+These edges are activated according to the required rotation axis.
+During magic-state injection, the sign of the resulting \(R(\frac{\pi}{4})\) rotation is probabilistic.
+If the opposite sign is produced, the intended rotation is recovered using a Clifford correction, which is unavoidable but much cheaper than another non-Clifford rotation.
+High \(\pi/4\)-rotation locality ensures that each target qubit remains in the compute block throughout its rotation sequence, avoiding unnecessary movement between memory and compute regions and improving execution efficiency.